Hennepin County Courthouse locked down days before Chauvin trial set to begin

 Chauvin, an ex-Minneapolis police officer faces trial on charges of second-degree unintentional murder and second-degree manslaughter in Floyd's May 25 death.
 Chauvin, the officer seen kneeling on Floyd's neck for more than nine minutes as he pleaded for his life, faces the most serious charges.
 Three other former Minneapolis officers, J. Alexander Kueng, Thomas Lane and Tou Thao, are expected to stand trial in August on charges of aiding and abetting Chauvin.

 Last May, Floyd's death set off days of turbulent protests unrivaled in the Twin Cities in generations.
-To ensure a fair trial for Chauvin and the safety of all involved, court officials are locking down the building beginning Monday.
+To ensure a fair trial for Chauvin and the safety of all involved, court officials have locked down the building.
 The restrictions will remain for the length of the trial, potentially through the first week of May.

-Barricades and secure fencing topped with concertina wire went up last week around the perimeter.
+Barricades and secure fencing topped with concertina wire surround the perimeter.
 South Sixth Street, which runs under the building's two towers, will close Monday and the building will be off limits to nearly everyone who isn't involved in the trial.

 "I'm trying to move as many people as possible out of the building," Barnette said in an interview.
 "Yes, we're telling our employees to work from home, don't come to the government center."